 Although the primary purpose of the Regional Transportation Program fund is to augment Tier 1 funding levels, there is recognition that it is difficult to accurately project revenues / expenditures over a 20-year period.
-Therefore, in the event that additional resources (e.g. federal or State earmarks) are made available to fully fund all of the Tier 1 projects over the life of the Measure, it is acknowledged that the Authority (in consultation with Fresno COG), will have the flexibility to fund other urban and rural street and road projects contained in the Tier 2 list of regional transportation projects.
+Therefore, in the event that additional resources (e.g. federal or State earmarks or grants) are made available to fully fund all of the Tier 1 projects over the life of the Measure, it is acknowledged that the Authority (in consultation with Fresno COG), will have the flexibility to fund other urban and rural street and road projects contained in the Tier 2 list of regional transportation projects.
 This would be accomplished through the SIP update process, and appropriate Tier 2 list project(s) would be amended into the Tier 1 funded program.
-The Short-Term Regional Transportation Program is driven by the availability of funding from Measure C, STIP, and other State, federal, and local funding programs.
+The Regional Transportation Program is driven by the availability of funding from Measure C, STIP, and other State, federal, and local funding programs.
+Considering current funding conditions, it is unlikely there will be any funding available for Tier 2 projects within the life of the Measure.

-As previously mentioned, the Expenditure Plan assumes that 75% of the available STIP revenues will be allocated to Urban and Rural Tier 1 projects over the 20-year Measure.
+As noted above, the Expenditure Plan assumes that 75% of the available STIP revenues will be allocated to Urban and Rural Tier 1 projects over the 20-year Measure.
 Long established Fresno COG policy regarding the STIP County Share prioritizes projects on the Urban and Rural Tier 1 Program and assumes 75% of the available STIP revenues will be allocated to the Urban and Rural Tier 1 Program over the 20-year Measure; however, reductions in future STIP estimates bring into question the ability of the STIP to deliver projects promised on the Tier 1 list even using 100% STIP shares.
-For purposes of the updated Short-Term Regional Transportation Program (reference Tables 9 and 10), some funding from the STIP and RTMF revenue is assumed.
+For purposes of the updated Regional Transportation Program (reference Tables 9 and 10), some funding from the STIP and RTMF revenue is assumed.